Are Energy Drinks Allowed on a Carnivore Diet?

 Sugar is plant-based.

-One of the big benefits of the carnivore diet is that it does have benefits like the ketogenic diet.
-It promotes insulin sensitivity and fat burning for fuel.
+One of the significant benefits of the carnivore diet is that it does have benefits like the ketogenic diet.
+It appears to promote insulin sensitivity and fat burning for fuel.

-These benefits would be totally blown out of the water if you decided to drink loads of sugary energy drinks.
-In fact, we drop a list of drinks that need to be avoided.
+These benefits would be blown out of the water if you decided to drink loads of sugary energy drinks.
+We drop a list of drinks that need to be avoided.

 And, of course, a list of acceptable drinks.